-Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way 1.
-In what context is this strategy appropriate?
-What type of location and attributes do we think this is best suited for?
-What are some site characteristics?
+Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way strategy appropriate?
 2. What scale(s) could this strategy be implemented at? (individual property, street, neighborhood, coast, town, region, etc) 3.
-Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) 4.
-What are the 'no regrets' benefits of this strategy?
-Living Shorelines (A) Ex.
-Living Shoreline Structural Keep water out/off Tidal areas, gradually sloping sites, locations that don't received a lot of foot traffic, sites with existing or evidence of past saltmarsh, areas with lower energy wave action Multiple scales, likely more effective with as length of shoreline increases High tide and storm surge Creates habitat, has minimal impact on natural resources, sequesters carbon, utilizes low energy intensive materials, attractive

-5. Do we know of any potential negative impacts or attributes of this strategy?
-6. What are the maintenance needs of this strategy?
-7. What is the lifespan of this strategy?
+Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) Living Shorelines (A) Ex.
+Living Shoreline Structural Keep water out/off Tidal areas, gradually sloping sites, locations that don't received a lot of foot traffic, sites with existing or evidence of past saltmarsh, areas with lower energy wave action Multiple scales, likely more effective with as length of shoreline increases High tide and storm surge Creates habitat, has minimal impact on natural resources, sequesters carbon, utilizes low energy intensive materials, attractive potential negative impacts 7.
+What is the lifespan of this strategy?
 Strategy 8.
 Can this strategy be adapted or modified if projections change?
 9. Who are the key players that need to be involved?
-Living Shorelines (B) • Effectiveness depends on success of plant installations, can be wiped out in a storm if not well established Minimal, some planting, invasive species removal, or reinstallation may be required over time Once established, generally longer than an armored shoreline Ex.
+Living Shorelines (B) Effectiveness depends on success of plant installations, Minimal, some planting, invasive species removal, or reinstallation may be required over time Once established, generally longer than an armored shoreline Ex.
 Living Shoreline Yes, depending on the specific site Coastal property owners, planning board, conservation commission, NHDES, engineers and designers

-10. Do we know any potential funding sources?
-11. What data and information do we have that pertains to this strategy?
-12. What questions do we need to answer about this strategy?
-13. What are alternative strategies that could be evaluated as alternatives to this strategy?
-14. What strategies should be evaluated as complimentary or interdependent to this strategy?
+10. Do we know any potential funding sources? do we need to answer about this that could be evaluated as 14.
+What strategies should be evaluated as complimentary or interdependent to this strategy?
 15. What additional information do we need?
-Living Shorelines © • • • Federal grants (NOAA) Shoreline structures inventory, marsh migration data, NH Smart Shoreline project Could an initiative similar to soak up the rain or lake association's lake friendly landscaping serve as a model for a living shoreline program to help homeowners learn about and get living shorelines installed?
+Living Shorelines © Federal grants (NOAA) Could an initiative similar to soak up the rain or lake association's lake friendly landscaping serve as a model for a living shoreline program to help homeowners learn about and get living shorelines installed?
 Clear path to permitting, some more examples of different types at different scales, evaluation of public interest, specific suitability analysis of site(s)

-Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way 1.
-In what context is this strategy appropriate?
-What type of location and attributes do we think this is best suited for?
-What are some site characteristics?
+Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way strategy appropriate?
 2. What scale(s) could this strategy be implemented at? (individual property, street, neighborhood, coast, town, region, etc) 3.
-Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) 4.
-What are the 'no regrets' benefits of this strategy?
-Elevating Homes (A A) Elevating Homes Structural Keep water out/off Located in SFHA, any residential structure, houses that are pre- existing, noncompliant (cinderblocks), already experiencing flooding (buildings/homes), proposed structures individual property, entire floodplain (through regs) All types, frequent flooding Lower flood insurance, more resilient, property protection, value/resale, better views, need to lift high enough, fewer emergency calls

-5. Do we know of any potential negative impacts or attributes of this strategy?
+Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) Elevating Homes (A) Elevating Homes Structural Keep water out/off Located in SFHA, any residential structure, houses that are pre-existing, noncompliant (cinderblocks), already experiencing flooding (buildings/homes), proposed structures individual property, entire floodplain (through regs) All types, frequent flooding Lower flood insurance, more resilient, property protection, value/resale, better views, need to lift high enough, fewer emergency calls potential negative impacts or attributes of this strategy?
 6. What are the maintenance needs of this strategy?
 7. What is the lifespan of this strategy?
-Strategy 8.
-Can this strategy be adapted or modified if projections change?
 9. Who are the key players that need to be involved?
 Elevating Homes (B) change in social structure/neighborhood, creates nuisance habitat (open underneath), increase in assessed value, potential for people to request tax abatements, have to go up stairs to go inside/reduces accessibility, views and impacts on neighbors, needs to be holistic, access for emergency services, false sense of security, potential exposure to wind/water, cost/potential not to work, could create wind tunnels, challenge with funding, only certain demographics can afford it/social equity Potential increased maintenance of foundation Dependent on road elevation/SLR Elevating Homes Would be difficult to adapt Coastal property owners, planning board, conservation commission, NHDES, engineers and designers